NSVEGUR/Movie_recommendation_system/README.md

 > - `title` - Title of the movie.
 > - `vote_average` - average ratings the movie received.
 > - `vote_count` - the count of votes received.

+---

+- tmdb datasets used for this project are available in Data folder.
+- And movie recommendation system python codes are available in Code folder.